delapazruiz/WBE.framework/README.md

 ## Quick reproducibility

 This section is for Windows users familiar with NetLogo, Rstudio, and Git bash.
-Mac or Linux users can also try to reproduce results.
-Jump to the long-term reproducibility (usage) section, which uses Docker to reproduce results as the alternative for non-experienced users.
+Mac or Linux users should not try to reproduce results.
+Jump to the long-term reproducibility section, which uses Docker to reproduce results as the alternative for non-experienced users.

 Steps for a quick reproduction: